Directed by Tim Mielants

 * For a recap & review of Chapter 10, click here.

-Oliver Bird (Jermaine Clement) is avoiding “conversations about time” with Lenny Busker (Aubrey Plaza) while they float in an ethereal pool being served drinks by non-existent waiters.
+Oliver Bird (Jemaine Clement) is avoiding “conversations about time” with Lenny Busker (Aubrey Plaza) while they float in an ethereal pool being served drinks by non-existent waiters.
 Ah, the luxury of being trapped in a strange projected headspace; some dream inside a dream inside a dream.
 Y’know, the usual for Legion.

 Plenty of existential thought to start Season 2.
 We’re thrust directly headlong into madness after a bit of narration (courtesy of Jon Hamm) that strays all over the philosophical road map from today’s postmodern, contemporary thought all the way back to Plato’s theory of Forms.